kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

     }
 ```

-Note how we do provider.get_transaction_count() to get our current nonce!
+Note how you can do provider.get_transaction_count() to get the current nonce of the account!

 Next, let's do the same for setNumber!